kulkultech/open-source/en_ID/pages/internship.md

 ## Step 7 - Run another service on top of Docker

+As explained before at [Step 4](pages/internship.md#Step_4_-_System_tutorial_and_Docker) Docker is a service that you can install all necessary libraries and other stuff for your apps to run properly.

+In this step you will how to install an application to your Docker container.
+In summary, there is two methods to install an application to your container.

+One is, you can use command line and the other way is using docker-compose.

+In the video below, you will find hot to install MySQL with both ways.

 Note: This not required for a non-technical candidate.

 To finish this step you can follow the tutorial below.